-Stakeholder meetings were held on March 8, 2006, and May 9, 2006.
-Additional meetings will be scheduled to continue to discuss economic planning cross border cost allocations following the RTOs completion of additional evaluations to assist stakeholders in evaluating the various options under consideration.
+&lt;sup>17 In advance of final JOA amendments, the RTOs were nonetheless able to jointly study and resolve the NIPSCO complaint regarding West to East flows by on March 8, 2006, May 9, 2006, and September 21, 2006.
+Additional meetings will be scheduled to continue to discuss economic planning cross-border cost allocations following the RTOs completion of additional evaluations to assist stakeholders in evaluating the various options under consideration.